Cliff Fletcher: Hockey Hall of Fame

-Fletcher spent 7 years on the Hockey Hall of Fame board of directors, having stepped down in 2002–03.
+Fletcher spent 7 years on the Hockey Hall of Fame board of directors and stepped down in 2002.
 He also spent time on the Hall of Fame selection committee.
 In 2004, he was selected to the HHOF as a builder and was inducted on November 8, 2004.

-Family
+Personal life and death

-Fletcher's son Chuck Fletcher served as the general manager of the Minnesota Wild from 2009 to 2018 and the Philadelphia Flyers from 2018 to 2024.
-He previously served as assistant general manager of the Florida Panthers and director of hockey operations of the Anaheim Ducks.
-He has a daughter Kristy who resides In Toronto and previously worked for MLSE.
+Fletcher's son, Chuck, served as the general manager of the Minnesota Wild from 2009 to 2018 and the Philadelphia Flyers from 2018 to 2024.
+He also had a daughter.

+Fletcher died in Scottsdale, Arizona on June 5, 2026, at the age of 90, as first publicly announced by the Toronto Maple Leafs.
+He had been working for the organization up until the day he died.